• Skip to primary navigation

 This Watergate Salad has served me well over the years.
 It’s on every holiday menu I create and my family expects it for Christmas, Thanksgiving, and all the rest.
 I don’t mind that at all!
 I love this recipe because it’s super easy to make.
 This creamy dessert can also be made ahead so it’s easy to add to any busy holiday meal.

-What is Watergate Salad?
+What is a Watergate Salad?

 Unlike traditional salads full of vegetables and leafy greens, Watergate salad really isn’t a salad at all, but a dessert made with instant pudding, whipped cream, and delicious add-ins like crushed pineapple and nuts.